10110111/CalcMySky/doc/model_generation.md

 The keys listed here are grouped by common parts of the name.
 The omitted parts are marked with `"*"`.
 A few examples of complete `*.atmo` files can be found under the `examples` directory in the source tree.

+### `version`
+This entry must be the first entry in the atmosphere description file.
+It defines the layout of the model data and general format of the atmosphere description file.
+If it doesn't match the format supported by the given version of CalcMySky, an error will be emitted by `calcmysky` and `showmysky` utilities, as well as by the `ShowMySky` library.

 ### `atmosphere height`
 This entry is [dimensionful](#dimensionful-quantities).
 Atmosphere height is the maximum altitude at which density of some constituents of the atmosphere is considered nonzero.
 The sphere of all the points at this altitude is called TOA, i.e. top of atmosphere.
 All the textures span altitudes from 0 to atmosphere height.
 Valid values for this entry are length quantities from 1&nbsp;m to 1&nbsp;Mm.